UBC-Solar/sunlink/docs/API.md

 **REQUEST CONTENT TYPE:** `application/json`

-**DESCRIPTION:** Parses the requested CAN message, writes the measurements to a production bucket (usually called "Telemetry") on InfluxDB, and sends back the parsed measurements.
+**DESCRIPTION:** Parses the requested message, writes the measurements to a production bucket (usually called "<MESSAGE_NAME>_prod") on InfluxDB, and sends back the parsed measurements.

 **AUTHENTICATION:** Required.